 A. It happens when our love for Christ grows cold.

-Jesus didn't say they "lost" their first love, but that they "had forsaken" [KJV "left"] it.
+Again, Jesus didn't say they "lost" their first love, but that they "had forsaken" [KJV "left"] it.
 They had it but put it on the shelf.

-First love is the honeymoon love.4 When you're first married everything is new-and you want to experience life with that precious partner God gave you.
+First love is sort of like the honeymoon love.6 When you first get married everything is new and you want to experience life with that precious partner God gave you.
 True, in marriage, our love deepens the longer we're together [at least it should], but we should never forget the wonder of those early days.

-And yet, if we're careful, that can happen.
+And yet, if we're careful, we do lose the wonder.
 We take our spouse for granted.
 Oh, we still love him or her (or at least we tell ourselves we do), but something's changed.